 Positive habits can have a massive impact on your wellbeing… if you get them right!
+In this article I tell you excatly how to set up positive habits that will last and how to make them last.

-Developing good habits can be a powerful boost your wellbeing because once you set those habits in motion, you can start to change your life without any additional effort.
+Developing positive habits can be a powerful boost your wellbeing because once you set those habits in motion, you can start to change your life without any additional effort.
 Good habits impact your serotonin and dopamine levels, which increase your sense of wellbeing as explained in more detail below.

 So let’s get you started.

-How we create habits
+How we create positive habits

 Habits are created by repetition.
 Some habits require less repetition than others because some actions release more dopamine than others.
 When you first try to start a new habit it requires efforts, which is particularly difficult when you are feeling a little down.
 But it is worth powering through it as the more you do the action the more dopamine will be released and the easier the action will become.